SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

-A helicopter flight in the Swiss Alps – even better, in the incredible Jungfrau Region.
-This is one of the best things to do in Switzerland during winter – and it will even bring you to a remote glacier, that you can’t reach otherwise.
+A helicopter flight in the Swiss Alps – even better, in the incredible Jungfrau Region – is one of the best things to do in Switzerland during winter!
+And it will even bring you to a remote glacier that you can’t reach otherwise.

-The prices of these flights are probably the only drawback: A 30minutes flight with a landing on a glacier costs around 300 to 400 Swiss Francs per person, which is quite pricey, but absolutely worth it.
+The prices of these flights are probably the only drawback.
+A 30-minute flight with a landing on a glacier costs around CHF 300 to 400 per person, which is quite pricey, but absolutely worth it.

 Christmas Market in Basel

-The Christmas Markets open in the last week of November and are open a day before Christmas Eve (in 2018 from 22.November to 23.
-December).
-You have three main lovely Christmas Markets – one at Münsterplatz, one at Barfüsserplatz and the Adventsgass im Glaibasel.
+You have three main lovely Christmas Markets: one at Münsterplatz, one at Barfüsserplatz, and the Adventsgass in Glaibasel.
 Each has its own charm – but you will always have mulled wine and some great snacks.

 Ride a Velogemmel

 Recommended by The World Pursuit

 Dozens of ski resorts and villages worldwide all try to come up with interesting winter activities for the less ski/snowboard enthusiasts.

 A mountain village in Switzerland is home to something unique.
 That’s where you find the Velogemmel in Grindelwald and where you probably will fall in love with the wooden bike.

 The Velogemmel was made in the small town of Grindelwald for the postman to deliver mail in the winter.
 It’s been around for over a hundred years, and the best way to describe it is a wooden bike with two small sled edges instead of tires.